HelmerR302/aboutme/README.md

-- 👋 Hi, I’m @Helmer135
+- 👋 Hi, I’m @Helmer.w
 - 👀 I’m a marketing specialist with 3-year experience.
-- 🌱 I’m currently practicing web development (html css bootstrap javascript)
+- 🌱 I’m currently practicing web development (html css bootstrap javascript), and you can find my practicing works on the page.
 - 📫 I'm more than excited to join this community!

 <!---